 For the above reasons the Dossier Submitter recommends that the restriction is reviewed five years after entry into force to see how the market has adapted to the restriction, how well biodegradable polymers perform for relevant uses and what additional information is available on the risks of microplastics to the environment and human health.

 Proposed restriction

+RAC and SEAC box

+RAC and SEAC proposed changes to the conditions of the restriction.

+These details of these changes are reported in the RAC and SEAC opinion, together with the justification for these changes.